Ogunfool/ImprovedResidualSimilarityBasedModels-RULPrediction/README.md

 # Residual Similarity Based Models
-This repo contains systematically organized notebooks of different Residual Similarity Based Models for Remaining Useful Life prediction.
+This repo contains systematically organized notebooks of different residual similarity based models for remaining useful life (RUL) prediction.
-These models were validated on the NASA turboengine degradation datasets.
+These models were validated on the FD002 NASA turboengine degradation dataset.
 The notebooks are structured in a sequential and incremental order with enough comments to provide a seamless flow for anyone interested in using it.
 This repo is still in progress but feel free to draw ideas from it - Kindly cite this repo if this work is used anywhere.
 ![image](https://github.com/Ogunfool/ImprovedResidualSimilarityBasedModels-RULPrediction/assets/92188038/f0625b93-e050-4193-a818-41b8d1eac0aa)